 - Put the medallions on a lined baking sheet for easy clean up.

-- Combine the Italian Spice Mix with the smoked paprika.
+- Combine the Italian Spice Mix with salt, pepper, and the smoked paprika.

 - Sprinkle the first side of the medallions with the spice mix and drizzle on olive oil to coat.
 Gently rub in the spice mix and olive oil into each medallion.
 Flip the medallions and repeat on the second side.